GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/05/index.md

 Styles pane by holding Shift and then clicking the color value, you'll now see the space-separated argument syntax.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/q9EdwDsytfd3LrKE5ddN.jpg", alt="Using space-separated arguments in the Styles pane.", width="800", height="499" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/q9EdwDsytfd3LrKE5ddN.jpg", alt="Using space-separated arguments in the Styles pane.", width="800", height="499" %}

 You'll also see the syntax in the Computed pane and the Inspect Mode tooltip.